Save water

 Less than 1% of rainwater ends up somewhere Scottish Water has access to.

-Scottish Water has teamed up with Home Energy Scotland to help households save water, energy and money.
-Water plays a vital role in our lives.
-We use it almost every moment, every day – from drinking tap water to washing, cooking, cleaning or flushing.
-It also needs energy to heat the water for showers, baths and washing dishes.
+Scottish Water is working in partnership with Home Energy Scotland to help households across Scotland save water, energy and money.
+Water is part of everyday life.
+We use it constantly – from drinking tap water to washing, cooking, cleaning or flushing.
+But water isn’t just a resource – it’s closely linked to the energy we use at home, the bills we pay, and the environment around us.

 Why save water?

-The truth is that less than 1% of rainwater ends up somewhere Scottish Water has access to.
+Scotland may have a rainy reputation, but did you know that less than 1% of rainwater ends up somewhere Scottish Water has access to?

 Working together for a greener Scotland

-There are over 5 million of us in Scotland and each person uses about 180 litres of water every day without really thinking about it.
-We take it for granted that high quality, clear and fresh drinking water comes out of our tap, yet a huge amount of energy goes into making water safe to drink, and transporting it to each of our homes.
+There are more than five and a half million of us in Scotland, and each of us uses about 180 litres of water every day.
+Washing, cooking, thirst quenching and showering – everyone’s lives are water-powered.
+We take it for granted that high quality, clear and fresh drinking water comes out of our tap, yet a huge amount of energy goes into making water safe to drink and transporting it to our homes.

 How can you save water?